/open · transparent metrics

 Bulk CSV import

-Upload a CSV to add dozens of monitors at once — no clicking through forms one by one.
+Upload a CSV to add dozens of monitors at once.

 Done